-Protecting the torso has always been the first priority for the warriors since ages; and to ensure this, the warriors have always sought ways to protect themselves in battles.
-Wearing a protective layer over the clothes was always considered to be a matter great pride as the soldiers covered with protective layers marched to the battle.
+Protecting the torso has always been the first priority for the Warriors since ages; and to ensure this, the warriors have always sought ways to protect themselves in battles.
+Wearing a protective layer over the clothes was always considered to be a matter of great pride as the soldiers covered with protective layers marched to the battle.

 Read: Industry of Ballistic Body Armour

-Down the ages, the material used as Body Armour has changed dramatically; in the ancient times, people used animal skins and hides to protect themselves while going out on hunts.
+Down the ages, the material used as Body Armour has changed dramatically; in ancient times, people used animal skins and hides to protect themselves while going out on hunts.
 As the times advanced processed leather hides took place of raw skins.
 Down the ages, innovation by inventors brought in new methods and Body Armours to protect the most valuable assets of the king’s armies.

 Some armies even developed metal plated Armors to Protect Bodies – like the ones used by the armies of Rome.
 Further at the turn of the millennium, with the invention of the guns and cannons, the preferences changed as the quickly traveling projectiles and fragments made soldiers vulnerable.
-This prompted armies to rethink deeply about torso protection; and bring around substantial changes in the protective shell technology.
+This prompted armies to rethink deeply about torso protection and bring around substantial changes in the protective shell technology.

 Read: Bullet Proof Vest:- What You Should Know Before Getting One?

-The modern Body Armour can be worn with the normal combat uniforms or clothes.
+The modern Body Armour can be worn with normal combat uniforms or clothes.
 The contemporaries in the Body Armour types include overt, visible on the uniform, and covert, concealed beneath the normal clothing, equipment.

-Body Armour Helps Ensure Absolute Safety as it is derived and assembled using cutting edge technologies involving textile weaving, coating, dyeing and final assembling.
+Body Armour Helps Ensure Absolute Safety as it is derived and assembled using cutting edge technologies involving textile weaving, coating, dyeing, and final assembling.

 Providing adequate equipment to reduce the risk of injuries, even fatal, is highly important to safeguard human capital.